 Integrating with an Email Service Provider (ESP) has been one of the most popular integration use cases for Adobe Analytics customers for a long time.
-Many of these integrations are available as pre-built Data Connectors for Adobe Analytics.
-However not every ESP out there has a Data Connector, and in some cases an ESP will stop supporting a Data Connector integration—as recently was the case with the Salesforce Marketing Cloud (once known as ExactTarget) connector.
+Many of these integrations were available as pre-built Data Connectors for Adobe Analytics.
+However Adobe has discontinued its support for Data Connectors and so many of our partners are now looking for an alternative integration method.

 In this post, I’ll break down what most of the email marketing Data Connector integrations do behind the scenes and describe how you can create something similar on your own when a Data Connector integration isn’t available.